-9.1 IMO Solas Chapter V
+9.1 IMO

-According Chapter V, Regulation 34: prior to proceeding to sea, the master shall ensure that the intended voyage has been planned using the appropriate nautical charts and nautical publications for the area concerned, taking into account the guidelines and recommendations developed by the Organization: referring to A.893(21).
+According Chapter V Regulation 34 requires the voyage to be planned in accordance with IMO guidelines: the master shall ensure that the intended voyage has been planned using the appropriate nautical charts and nautical publications for the area concerned, taking into account the guidelines and recommendations developed by the Organization: referring to A.893(21).
 Such planning result in so called "passage plans", documents describing the passage from berth to berth.